UM-Myeloma-Genomics/GCP_MM/guide/README.md

 ### IRMMa Risk Calculator - User Guide

 This website is a tool to calculate risks according to an individual’s characteristics.
-The Attribute Form is the set of features used to calculate multistate/treatment risks.
-Age (Demographics), ISS, and Induction (Phase 1) (Therapeutics) are mandatory fields.
+The Attribute Form is the set of features used to calculate multistate/treatment risks. *Age* (*Demographics*), *ISS*, and Induction (Phase 1) (*Therapeutics*) are mandatory fields.
 Please select them in the section to the left by clicking one of the section drop-downs.
-If there is no selection on IGH-Translocations/Genomics, the default is NA.
+If there is no selection on *IGH-Translocations*/*Genomics*, the default is NA.
 When you are done, press the Submit button.

 Once submitted, IRMMa calculates risks and the following is displayed: